What is a cruciate ligament injury?

 Recovery from a cruciate ligament injury varies depending on the severity of the injury itself; some may see relief through the use of gentle strengthening exercises, whereas in some extreme cases surgery may be required.

 If you have been involved in an accident and your doctor confirms you have a cruciate ligament injury, it is important to follow medical recommendations.
-If the accident was primarily someone else’s fault, then you may be entitled to make a claim for compensation – this can be checked by using an online tool such as Accident Advice Helpline’s 30 second calculator.
+If the accident was primarily someone else’s fault, then you may be entitled to make a claim for compensation – this can be checked by using an online tool such as Accident Advice Helpline’s 30-second test.

 An accident resulting in a cruciate ligament injury or indeed any other knee injury may be due to the negligence of another – for example a sports club, such as if a pitch is poorly maintained.
 Whatever your personal circumstance, it is worth getting the advice of a professional.
-Accident Advice Helpline runs a 24 hour a day advice line service, meaning you can speak to someone any time of the day or night about your injury.
+Accident Advice Helpline runs a helpline line service, meaning you can speak to someone any time of the day or night about your injury.

 How do I make a claim for compensation?

-Our trained professional advisors will match your case to one of our trusted legal partners, who will proceed on a no win no fee* basis.
+Our trained professional advisors will match your case to one of our expert lawyers, who will proceed on a no-win, no-fee basis.
 Working with over 190 legal teams, we can ensure that your lawyer has specific experience with knee injury claims – allowing you the peace of mind that your case is being handled by an expert.
 In most cases, your claim will be processed via the telephone – affording you the chance to rest up at home without the need for meetings, and you may not even need to attend court.